ed3899/stori-task/README.md

 # Stori Task

-This is task designed to test Eduardo Alfredo Casanova Lope skills while applying for a Sr. Engineer position at Stori
+This is a task designed to test Eduardo Alfredo Casanova Lope skills while applying for a Sr. Engineer position at Stori

 ## Requirements